 “Even preparing for what feelings might arise in that contentious relationship is a good idea,” says Dr. Dorfman.
 From there, couples can start to plan, she says.
 In that moment, you should say: “What do you think you’re going to be feeling?
 When you start to feel that way, what can I do, and what do you plan on doing?”

 For example, if a family often has the same discussion over that one moment where your partner had a total public freakout in the eighth grade, and your partner hates that conversation, make a plan to get up to do the dishes.
 Or have a plan to coolly steer the subject in another direction.
-The key is you want to walk into what might be an uncomfortable situation as a team that’s on the same page and can stop any future fights before they arise.
+You want to walk into what might be an uncomfortable situation with a shared, clear-eyed vision and sure sense of partnership.